 Between 1994 and 1995, with Sony and Nintendo consoles slowly eating up what was previously the Amiga and PC market share, the company seems stuck in limbo.
 Carlà doesn’t seem to have really caught on the potential for this new market segment, even though, recalls Cangini, he never opposed the idea of developing titles for Sony and Nintendo.
-Croci remembers when the patron of Simulmondo was offered to receive the expensive development kit for PlayStation from publisher C.T.O., he ended up declining the offer since, apparently, he realized that development for new console was a bet that he couldn’t afford to take.
+Croci remembers when the patron of Simulmondo was offered to receive the expensive development kit for PlayStation from publisher C.T.O., he ended up declining the offer since, apparently, he realized that development for the new console was a bet that he couldn’t afford to take.
 Still, in a recent 2015 interview, Carlà said he didn’t want to make games for consoles because “I don’t like the idea to work under other people’s approval”.

 In 1995, the CEO decided to develop an adventure games based on the Bible and the story of Moses.
 Talking about the project, twenty years later, the journalist stated “I had this idea to make a game based on the bible since no one had done an interactive adventure based on it before”.
 Again, a perplexing statement since in 1992 Interlight Productions had released several Christian-themed titles, featuring point’n’click gameplay, for the Philips CD-I.

-Mosè Il Profeta della Libertà (Moses: the prophet of freedom), released in 1996, was designed as a mix of edutainment and point’n’click adventure game, apparently sprawling almost 70 hours of gameplay (again, according to the CEO), with full italian dubbing and a classical orchestrated soundtrack.
-Reading the journalist’s bright eyed recollection of that project, it almost sounds like an interactive version of a kolossal movie: an idea definitely appropriate for his original juxtaposition of Simulmondo with early Italian cinema.
+Mosè Il Profeta della Libertà (Moses: the prophet of freedom), released in 1996, was designed as a mix of edutainment and point’n’click adventure game, apparently sprawling almost 70 hours of gameplay (again, according to the CEO), with full Italian dubbing and a classical orchestrated soundtrack.
+Reading the journalist’s bright-eyed recollection of that project, it almost sounds like an interactive version of a colossal movie: an idea definitely appropriate for his original juxtaposition of Simulmondo with early Italian cinema.

 Riccardo Cangini quickly brings us back down to Earth: